timscodebase/ollama-tui/README.md

 - List and select from available Ollama models.
 - Chat with Ollama models.
 - Install new models from the Ollama library.
-- Load files into the chat to provide context for analysis.
+- Load single files or entire directories into the chat to provide context for analysis.

 ## Usage